-Veteran entertainer, musician and artist Rolf Harris has been found guilty of 12 charges of indecent assault between the 1960s and '80s.
+Veteran entertainer, musician and artist Rolf Harris has been cleared of three charges of indecent assault which were alleged to have taken place between 1977 and 2004.
+It follows his conviction in 2014 for 12 indecent assaults between the 1960s and '80s.

-The 84-year-old has been a fixture on screens in Britain and beyond since television took off in the 1950s.
+The 86-year-old was a fixture on screens in Britain and beyond since television took off in the 1950s.

 He found fame in 1953 on BBC children's TV, a year after he had arrived in the UK at the age of 21 from his native Australia.

 Growing up in Perth, he showed early promise in sport and art.
 After becoming a national swimming champion at the age of 15, he narrowly missed out on representing Australia at the 1948 London Olympic Games.

 And, at the age of 16, he staged the first of four exhibitions of his paintings in his home town.

 He then trained as a swimming teacher but after being struck down with a polio-like virus for several months, resolved to become a painter and headed to London, which his parents had told him was "the hub of the universe".

 On arriving, he enrolled in an art school, where he met his future wife Alwen Hughes, and performed at cabaret clubs to earn money before auditioning for a slot on children's TV.

 He became a regular on both the BBC and commercial TV before executives from Perth persuaded him to return to Australia in 1959 to produce and present his own daily show.